 The Best Tasting Slow Cooker Tangy Brisket will become a family favorite for years to come.
 The fork-tender, melt in your mouth meat and mouthwatering sauce are a true example of what brisket is supposed to taste like.
 Let me know how you like it.

 One of my biggest mistakes was thinking I could cook brisket quickly in the oven.
 You cannot.
 Unless you want a piece of leather to chew on.
 Low and slow is the only way to achieve fork-tender brisket.
+I’ve also had great success with my Slow Cooker Creole Style Brisket and my Dr. Pepper Brisket-Brie Tacos.
+However, if complexity is what you crave, I would give this Guinness Braised Brisket a chance too.

 No matter what you’ve heard THIS IS THE BEST BRISKET EVER!
 I’m not kidding.
 It’s super tangy, smoky and moist.
 This meal can feed a crowd with minimal work and dollars spent.
 Everyone you make this for will fall in love with you almost instantly; worshiping the ground you walk on.
 You’ll see, they will want seconds, thirds even fourths, no joke.
 Even if you have had no success in the kitchen, this will be your new signature dish.
 I promise, promise, promise.